nerdalert/cloud-bandwidth/Readme.md

 test-interval: 300
 # iperf server port
 server-port: 5201
-# Address of the graphite/grafana stack running in a container (docker for mac uses localhost)
+# Address of the graphite/grafana stack running in a container (docker for mac uses localhost).
+# For a setup beyond a dev environment, grafana-address will be a routable/reachable address
+# that the polling host can connect to in order to run the client/server test.
 grafana-address: localhost
 grafana-port: 2003
 iperf-servers: